wp-plugins/wp-media-library-categories/readme.txt

 == Installation ==

+For an automatic installation through WordPress:

+1. Go to the 'Add New' plugins screen in your WordPress admin area
+2. Search for 'Media Library Categories'
+3. Click 'Install Now' and activate the plugin
+4. A dropdown of categories will show up in the media library

+For a manual installation via FTP:

-1. Upload the mediacategory plugin
+1. Upload the 'Media Library Categories' directory to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' screen in your WordPress admin area
 3. A dropdown of categories will show up in the media library

+To upload the plugin through WordPress, instead of FTP:

+1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
+2. A dropdown of categories will show up in the media library

 == Changelog ==